Dannyj1/HadesIIBuildShuffler/README.md

 - `Enabled`: Set to `true` to enable the mod, set to `false` to disable the mod.
 Default: `true`.
 - `LimitWeaponPool`: Set to `true` to limit the weapon pool size to the amount specified in `LimitWeaponPoolSize`.
 When this is `false`, all weapons are added to the weapon pool.
 Default: `true`.
 - `LimitWeaponPoolSize`: The amount of weapons in the weapon pool.
 Can be any number between 2 and 5.
 Ignored if LimitWeaponPool is set to false.
 Default: `3`.
+- `ExcludedWeapons`: Really dislike a weapon?
+Add it to this list to exclude it from the weapon pool.
+Needs to be the exact name as used in the game's code.
+Valid values: `"WeaponStaffSwing", "WeaponAxe", "WeaponDagger", "WeaponTorch", "WeaponLob"` Default: `{}`.

 ## Known Issues
 None at the moment.
 Please report any issues you find.